rmzetti/hover-exec/README.md

 ---
 ### Julia

 If the *julia* extension is included, *vscode* will provide syntax highlighting.
-Note that when doing this test, you will need to ensure *julia* has the appropriate packages available (see the *using* line).
-The following oneliners could be used to do this:
+Note that when doing this test, you will need to ensure *julia* has the appropriate packages available (see the *using* line in the example script below).
+The following oneliners could be used to do this for the script below:

 `julia using Pkg;Pkg.add("Compat");`  \
 `julia using Pkg;Pkg.add("LinearAlgebra");`  \
 `julia using Pkg;Pkg.add("Statistics");`

-Note that these may often take some time (there will be a *julia executing* message in the *vscode* status bar)
+**Note** that these may often take some time (there will be a *julia executing* message in the *vscode* status bar)

 ```julia
 # '''julia